aqaPayam/NakhBot/docs/domain/01-glossary.md

 Hidden photos count toward the active photo limit, but do not count toward profile completion.

 A profile can become `invalid` after it was previously complete, for example if moderation hides photos and fewer than 2 visible photos remain.

+### Invalid Active Profile

+An invalid active profile is a profile that was previously complete but later stopped satisfying required profile rules.

+The account remains active.

+This state is represented as:

+* `Account.state = active`
+* `Profile.completion_status = invalid`

+The user is not treated as Guest or Incomplete.

+The user must fix the profile before using discovery features again.

+Invalid active profile users cannot Explore, appear in Explore, Like, send Nakh, or create new discovery interactions.

+They can still edit/fix the profile and access existing matches or chats unless another account or moderation rule blocks them.

 ### Birth Year